Kao’s commercial song. A popular jingle.

 In this article, we introduce the songs featured in Kao’s commercials!

-We’ve gathered a wide selection, from the latest to slightly older ones.
+We’ve gathered a wide selection, from the latest to those from a little while back.

-If you’ve ever wondered, “What was the song from that commercial with that actress?” this article might answer your question!
+If you’ve ever wondered, “What was the song in that commercial with that actress?” this article might just answer your question!

 Find the Kao CM songs you’ve been curious about and add them to your playlist.